mossblaser/slidie/_sources/video.rst.txt

 --------------------------------------

-The ``slidie-video-stills`` command will automatically extract a still frame from embedded videos and set it as the placeholder image for the video.
+The ``slidie-video-stills`` command will automatically extract a still frame from embedded videos and insert it as the placeholder image for the video.

 Usage::

     $ slidie-video-stills path/to/slide.svg

+Using ``slidie-video-stills``, you can quicly lay out videos your slides using simple rectangle placeholders and later replace them automatically with stills for the benefit of thumbnails and non-XHTML output formats.